xaviermaldonadony/Css-Sass-Projects/README.md

 ## Tour website

-- Custom grids with floats
+- Implemented with custom grids with floats

 ## Video Walkthrough